coach-K/pixday/README.md

 ## Todo
-This areas is worth exploring to better improve the project.
+This areas are worth exploring to better improve the project.
-* Offline first approach: The offline first feature would fetch data from the endpoint and stores it on a database (Room), since data from database are displayed on the ui, more data is fetched from the endpoint and appended to the database when all data on database is displayed (i.e. user is almost at the end of the list).
+* Offline first approach: The offline first feature would fetch data from the endpoint and stores it on a database (Room), since data from the database are displayed on the ui, more data is fetched from the endpoint and appended to the database when all data on database is displayed (i.e. user is almost at the end of the list).
 Introduction of Room persistence and the Paging experimental class Mediator to the project would be instrumental in achieving the offline first feature.
 * If the project becomes large the need to migrate the use of Injection object to Dagger would be resourceful.
 * More test cases can be written to cover more edge cases to improve app performance and resolve possible loop hole that might introduce bugs.